 PhD, Centre for Research Architecture, Goldsmiths, University of London

-I am currently co-editing a book (Through That Which Separates Us) centred around themes of deportation, incarceration, and colonialism, to be released at the end of the year in conjunction with an exhibition of Cushla Donaldson and Lawrence Abu Hamdan’s artistic work on the same themes.
-I am the coordinator for the University of Auckland Critical Theory Network, a cross-disciplinary grouping of academics and students working on, or interested in, the terrain of contemporary critical theory.
+I am currently co-editing a book (Through That Which Separates Us) centred around themes of deportation, incarceration, and colonialism, to be released early this year in conjunction with an exhibition of Cushla Donaldson and Lawrence Abu Hamdan’s artistic work on the same themes.
+I am the coordinator for the University of Auckland Critical Theory Network, a cross-disciplinary group of academics and students working on, or interested in, the terrain of contemporary critical theory.